grapestone5321/dlnd_tv-script-generation/README.md

 This will generate the TV script for you.
 Set gen_length to the length of TV script you want to generate.

+# The TV Script is Nonsensical

+It's ok if the TV script doesn't make any sense.
+We trained on less than a megabyte of text.
+In order to get good results, you'll have to use a smaller vocabulary or get more data.
+Luckly there's more data!
+As we mentioned in the begging of this project, this is a subset of another dataset.
+We didn't have you train on all the data, because that would take too long.
+However, you are free to train your neural network on all the data.
+After you complete the project, of course.

+# Submitting This Project

+When submitting this project, make sure to run all the cells before saving the notebook.
+Save the notebook file as "dlnd_tv_script_generation.ipynb" and save it as a HTML file under "File" -> "Download as".
+Include the "helper.py" and "problem_unittests.py" files in your submission.